HantigoZore/AmberStudio/README.md

 2. Go to **Extensions** (`Ctrl+Shift+X` / `Cmd+Shift+X` on Mac).
 3. Search for **"AmberStudio"**.
 4. Click **Install** and activate via **Preferences → Color Theme → AmberStudio**.

 ---

 ## 🔧 How to Use

 1. Open **Preferences → Color Theme**.
-2. Select **AmberStudio**.
+2. Select your preferred AmberStudio theme: Amber Brown, Green, Purple, Red, White, Yellow, or Blue.
-3. Enjoy the bold orange and black color scheme with enhanced syntax highlights.
+3. Enjoy the bold colors with enhanced syntax highlights.

 ---